 Is it a four-door pickup truck or a sport utility vehicle that happens to have an open cargo bed?
-Actually, the Avalanche is both.
+Essentially, the Avalanche is both.

 Manufactured in Mexico, the Avalanche features Chevrolet's Convert-a-Cab system.
-When more space for hauling cargo is needed, folding the rear seat and lowering the midgate extends the pickup bed.
-The rear window may be removed at any time for open-air driving.
+Whenever more space for hauling cargo is needed, folding the rear seat and lowering the midgate extends the pickup bed.
+The rear window can be removed at any time for open-air driving.

+A tire-pressure-monitoring system joins the standard-equipment list for 2006.
 A 5.3-liter V-8 powers the half-ton 1500 series, while the 2500 series uses an 8.1-liter V-8.
 Hydroboost brakes, which are standard on the 1500, provide enhanced reserve power assist.
-GM's StabiliTrak electronic stability system is optional when the premium on-road suspension package is selected.
+General Motors' StabiliTrak electronic stability system is available.

 Based on Chevrolet's Silverado full-size pickup truck and Suburban SUV, the Avalanche has four full-size doors.
 Styling features include a massive front bumper and gray lower-body cladding.
 The rear bumper incorporates steps for easier access to the 5-foot-3-inch cargo box.
 The Avalanche 1500 can be optioned without body cladding or the bumper steps.